 Indian billionaire heir Anant Ambani weds at lavish, star-studded ceremony

-By Oscar Holland and Leah Dolan, CNN, and Riddhi Doshi on the red carpet
+By Oscar Holland, Leah Dolan and Jacqui Palumbo, CNN, and Riddhi Doshi on the red carpet

 (CNN) — After seven months of extravagant pre-wedding celebrations, Anant Ambani, the son of India’s richest man, completed his long-awaited marriage to pharmaceutical heiress Radhika Merchant before thousands of guests on Friday.

-Note: This story will continue to be updated throughout the event.